The Gold Standard In Veterinary Care

 Telehealth & Telemedicine

 A virtual consult is a convenient and perfect way to discuss the specifics of your pet’s history, conditions, and management options.
-Telehealth consultations are offered as general advice, while telemedicine consultations are available for existing clients for specific questions, follow-up, progress evaluations, and prescriptions.
+Telehealth consultations are offered as general advice, while telemedicine consultations are available for existing clients for specific questions, follow-ups, progress evaluations, and prescriptions.
 Dr. Lily Chen or a member of her team can provide a virtual consult through a phone call or video chat.

 Vaccine Titers / Routine Vaccinations